mui/toolpad/docs/data/toolpad/core/integrations/tanstack-router.md

 });
 ```

 That's it!
-You now have Toolpad Core integrated into your single-page app with TanStack Router!
+You now have Toolpad Core integrated into your project with TanStack Router!

 <!-- :::info
 @TODO: Uncomment when example is live